 Wednesday Addams, the Superpowered Super Sleuth

 Decades later, the Addams family is back in the live-action TV business.
 And, Ortega’s Wednesday captures all the classic personality elements of this beloved baddie, including her deadpan humor.
 However, the show does give her some fun updates, including psychic powers that help her solve a series of murders happening around Nevermore Academy.
 While Morticia and other Addams family members have previously had various abilities that could be seen as supernatural (like the 1960s Morticia’s “smoking” or Granmama’s wild potions), Wednesday never had powers in her live-action iterations until now.

 She was always far more intelligent and cunning than the average kid but she wasn’t making things float in the air.
 The Wednesday series also gave this teenage sleuth a lot more emotional range and even had her caught up in an almost-relationship.
 That is, until she found out the first boy she kissed is a Hyde.
 She cries for Thing, hugs her bestie Enid, and actually tells Gomez that he’s a great father.

 However, she also nearly tortures Tyler in front of her classmates, dumps piranhas into a pool with mean boys, burns the statue of a racist, and still understandably loathes Thanksgiving.
 Some things never change!
 Interestingly, her relationship with Morticia seems to be more callous than previous iterations.
 It makes sense considering she’s older in this show compared to the ’60s show and Ricci’s movies.
 A 15-year-old (who turns 16 while at Nevermore) typically wants nothing to do with their mother.

-It was a fresh and intriguing take on the character with an ending that sets the foundation for more seasons.
-One thing is for sure… Wednesday Addams continues to be a child that you don’t trifle with in any way.
+It was a fresh and intriguing take on the character with more to come.
+The Netflix Wednesday show is coming back for another season so we can watch this version of her continue to evolve.
+One thing will always be for sure… Wednesday Addams is a child that you don’t trifle with in any way.